openshift/training/beta-4-setup.md

 Once the project disappears from `osc get project`, doing `osc get pod -n demo` should return no results.

-## Preparing for STI: the Registry
+## Preparing for S2I: the Registry
 One of the really interesting things about OpenShift v3 is that it will build Docker images from your source code, deploy them, and manage their lifecycle.
 OpenShift 3 will provide a Docker registry that administrators may run inside